My Prerogative: Other versions

 "My Prerogative" has been covered and sampled by many artists from different genres.
 J.D.
 Considine of Rolling Stone noted that the hook of Brown's 1992 single "Humpin' Around" from Bobby, "bears a more than passing resemblance to the synth part from 'My Prerogative'".
 According to Entertainment Weekly, American R&B group U.N.V. sampled the melody for their 1993 single "Something's Goin' On".
 Jamaican reggae singer Beenie Man covered "My Prerogative" for his 1998 studio album Many Moods of Moses.
 American singer Rod Michael covered the song for his 2004 studio album, The Next Episode.
+Irish girl group Fab! used the song's main melody line for their 1999 song "Something's Gonna Have to Change".
 English rock band Selfish Cunt also covered the song for their 2004 studio album No Wicked Heart Shall Prosper, changing the name to "Bobby".